Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Now that we have our matchups, we need to assign each matchup to a student to mark.
 When doing this assignment, there are certain properties that we would like to satisfy:

-1. Each student does not mark their own paper.
+1. No student marks their own paper.
-2. Keep the workload of each student fairly even.
+2. The workload of each student is fairly even.
 3. We obtain a baseline amount of 'information' about each player.

 **Condition 1.**

-The reason we want this is because if a student were given their own paper, then they may give themselves an inflated grade.
-However, we don't need to worry about this as it's already handled by the definition of $A$.
+We want this because, if a student were given their own paper, then they may give themselves an inflated grade.
+However, we don't need to worry about this as it's already handled by the definition of $A$ in section 3.2.

 **Condition 2.**